vdevigere/Novi/README.md

 ### Implementating Activations

-novi scans a folder by name "novi_activations" on the python path and registers all classes inheriting from [BaseActivation](src/novi/core/__init__.py) found within this folder.
+Novi scans a folder by name "novi_activations" on the python path and registers all classes inheriting from [BaseActivation](src/novi/core/__init__.py) found within this folder.

 ```python
 class BaseActivation(object):